 Project#

-This class provides methods for obtaining information about the loaded project and
+The Project class can be accessed through the Optislang instance.
+This class provides methods for obtaining information about the loaded project, its content and to execute operations on it:

 from ansys.optislang.core import Optislang